Posted in: Exclusive, Horror, Interview, Movies | Tagged: damien leone, exclusive, horror, interview, Samantha Scaffidi, terrifier, Terrifier 3

 Did it feel surreal teaming up with David instead of being chased by him?
 Do you prefer doing the chasing or being the one chased?

 I prefer being the one to chase, but I love David and whenever he was chasing me in the original 'Terrifier,' it was hard not to keep a straight face.
-It was a lot of fun to team up with him, and I felt less pressure to keep a straight face because we had a lot of fun together in those scenes.
+It was a lot of fun to team up with him again, and I felt less pressure to keep a straight face this time around, because we got to let loose in these new scenes.

 How do you transition from being the final girl to becoming a villain?
 Was there anything external that helped guide you through the change?
 Did David or Damien provide any additional assistance beyond what was in the script?

-Going from final girl to villain, there had to be a major distinction to make that one character would die, and the other would live, and it was difficult to accept the end of a character I loved, Victoria Hayes.
+Going from final girl to villain, there had to be a major distinction to make one version of this character essentially "die," and bring this new version of her to life was difficult to accept the end of a character I loved, Victoria Heyes.
 She had it brutal throughout the franchise, and her end is even more of a blow.
-To go into being a villain is a completely different character; we're starting from basically zero.
-Damien had specific things in mind because he had his world in his head.
-He already had a look and gave me references, telling me, "You should watch Bette Davis in 'What Happened to Baby Jane?'
-(1962)," so I had a few things to go from, but he is a collaborator.
+To go into being a villain is a completely different characterization; so we're basically starting from zero.
+Damien had specific things in mind because he has this world in his head.
+He already had a look and gave me references like, "You should watch Bette Davis in 'What Happened to Baby Jane?'
+(1962)," so I had a few things to go from.
+He is a collaborator.

-I did some research but looked more for permission from fellow actors because Damien wanted a manic, childlike villain, something we hadn't seen before in possessions, so we were trying to take it in a different direction.
+I did some research and looked for inspiration from fellow actors, but what Damien wanted was a manic, childlike villain, really something that we hadn't seen before in possessions, so we were trying to take it in a whole new direction.
 I was looking for permission to just go far.
 How can I take this character far with freedom and without fear?
-Combined with those practical effects that do a lot of heavy lifting at once, I'm in an energy that takes over.
+Combined with those practical effects that do a lot of heavy lifting at once, really felt this new energy take over.

 How does Damien stand out as a horror visionary?